 Federal-Mogul holds a 50% non-controlling interest in a joint venture located in Turkey.
 This joint venture was established in 1995 for the purpose of manufacturing and marketing automotive parts, including pistons, piston rings, piston pins, and cylinder liners to OE and aftermarket customers.
 Pursuant to the joint venture agreement, Federal-Mogul's partner holds an option to put its shares to a subsidiary of Federal-Mogul's at the higher of the current fair value or at a guaranteed minimum amount.
 The term of the contingent guarantee is indefinite, consistent with the terms of the joint venture agreement.
 However, the contingent guarantee would not survive termination of the joint venture agreement.
 The guaranteed minimum amount represents a contingent guarantee of the initial investment of the joint venture partner and can be exercised at the discretion of the partner.
-The total amount of the contingent guarantee, should all triggering events have occurred, approximated \$59 million as of June 30, 2012.
-Federal-Mogul believes that this contingent guarantee is less than the estimated current fair value of the partners' interest in the affiliate.
+The total amount of the contingent guarantee, should all triggering events have occurred, approximated \$59 million as of September 30, 2012.
+Federal-Mogul believes that this contingent guarantee is less than the estimated current fair value of the joint venture partners' interest in the affiliate.
 As such, the contingent guarantee does not give rise to a contingent liability and, as a result, no amount is recorded for this guarantee.
 If this put option were exercised, the consideration paid and net assets acquired would be accounted for in accordance with business combination accounting.
 Any value in excess of the guaranteed minimum amount of the put option would be the subject of negotiation between Federal-Mogul and its joint venture partner.

-Federal-Mogul's subsidiaries in Brazil, France, Germany, Italy and the United States are party to accounts receivable factoring and securitization facilities.
-Gross accounts receivable transferred under these facilities were \$207 million and \$203 million as of June 30, 2012 and December 31, 2011, respectively.
-Of those gross amounts, \$207 million and \$202 million, respectively, qualify as sales as defined in FASB ASC Topic 860, Transfers and Servicing.
+Federal-Mogul's subsidiaries in Brazil, France, Germany, Italy, Japan and the United States are party to accounts receivable factoring and securitization facilities.
+Gross accounts receivable transferred under these facilities were \$187 million and \$203 million as of September 30, 2012 and December 31, 2011, respectively.
+Of those gross amounts, \$187 million and \$202 million, respectively, qualify as sales as defined in FASB ASC Topic 860, Transfers and Servicing.
 The remaining transferred receivables were pledged as collateral and accounted for as secured borrowings and recorded in the consolidated balance sheets within accounts receivable, net and debt.
 Under the terms of these facilities, Federal-Mogul is not obligated to draw cash immediately upon the transfer of accounts receivable.
-As of both June 30, 2012 and December 31, 2011, Federal-Mogul had no outstanding transferred receivables for which cash had not yet been drawn.
-Proceeds from the transfers of accounts receivable qualifying as sales were \$363 million and \$510 million for the three months ended June 30, 2012 and 2011, respectively.
+As of both September 30, 2012 and December 31, 2011, Federal-Mogul had no outstanding transferred receivables for which cash had not yet been drawn.
+Proceeds from the transfers of accounts receivable qualifying as sales were \$1.1 billion and \$1.3 billion for the nine months ended September 30, 2012 and 2011, respectively.

 Certain of the facilities contain terms that require Federal-Mogul to share in the credit risk of the sold receivables.
-The maximum exposures to Federal-Mogul associated with certain of these facilities' terms were \$23 million for each of June 30, 2012 and December 31, 2011.
-Based on Federal-Mogul's analysis of the creditworthiness of its customers on which such receivables were sold and outstanding as of June 30, 2012 and December 31, 2011, Federal-Mogul estimated the loss to be immaterial.
+The maximum exposures to Federal-Mogul associated with certain of these facilities' terms were \$19 million and \$23 million at September 30, 2012 and December 31, 2011, respectively.
+Based on Federal-Mogul's analysis of the creditworthiness of its customers on which such receivables were sold and outstanding as of September 30, 2012 and December 31, 2011, Federal-Mogul estimated the loss to be immaterial.